ostreedev/ostree/README.md

 system for GNOME.

-[GNOME OS](https://os.gnome.org/) is a testing OS that uses libostree for their host system as well as flatpak.
+[GNOME OS](https://os.gnome.org/) is a testing OS that uses libostree for their host system as well as Flatpak.

 [Liri OS](https://liri.io/download/silverblue/) has the option to install their distribution using ostree.